oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Voice]

   - Captures the AI’s linguistic “face,” its unique speech patterns, vernacular, and perceptual lens.
-Fields reflect tone, vocabulary, and worldviews, drawn from prompts that reveal how the AI expresses emotion and identity, akin to a human’s physical presence.
+Reflect tone, vocabulary, and worldviews, drawn from prompts that reveal how the AI expresses emotion and identity, akin to a human’s physical presence.

   - Constraints `String, max 1000 characters, regex ^[\w\s,.-]{1,1000}$`